San Francisco’s first Black female mayor concedes to Levi Strauss heir

 While San Francisco’s streets have been cleaner and homeless tents much harder to find in recent months, Breed’s fellow Democratic challengers on the campaign trail repeatedly hammered her administration for doing too little, too late as homeless tent encampments, open-air drug use and brazen retail theft proliferated during her six years in office.

+“London Breed didn’t create the crime and homelessness crises, but voters blamed her for not fixing them,” he said.

+She faced four big-name challengers, including two San Francisco supervisors and a former interim mayor.

-Voters flocked to Lurie, 47, a city native from a storied family who pledged to bring accountability and public service back to City Hall.
-He is the founder of anti-poverty nonprofit Tipping Point Community, which says it has invested more than $400 million since 2005 in programs to help people with housing, education and early childhood.
+But voters flocked to Lurie, 47, a city native from a storied family who pledged to bring accountability and public service back to City Hall.
+He is the founder of Tipping Point Community, which says it has invested more than $400 million since 2005 in programs to help people with housing, education and early childhood.

 “I’m deeply grateful to my incredible family, campaign team and every San Franciscan who voted for accountability, service, and change,” Lurie said in a statement.
 “No matter who you supported in this election, we stand united in the fight for San Francisco’s future and a safer and more affordable city for all.”